Easy pineapple pork roast – tender, juicy meat and flavors galore! Plus – glaze ideas for a mouthwatering presentation.

 How to Roast Pineapple Pork

 - Rub.
-Mix the dry rub and season the pork shoulder generously.
+Prepare the spice mixture ina small bowl and season the pork shoulder generously.
 You can do this in advance the day before and refrigerate the pork covered with plastic.
 Remember to bring it to room temperature before roasting.

 - Prep the pineapple.
 You will need 3 thickish slices to rest the pork shoulder onto – cut the rest of the pineapple in bite-sized chunks and cover with plastic until needed.